-The entire area experiences some severe storm or weather event annually, be it wind, rain, snow, fog, extreme heat, or thunderstorms.
+The entire area experiences some severe storm or weather event annually, be it wind, rain, snow, ice, or extreme heat.
 When severe weather events occur, the storms do have the ability to impact the area, posing a danger to life and property, as well as possibly causing economic losses.
-While snow and ice do occur, impact and duration are somewhat limited, reducing life safety dangers as advanced warning many times allow residents to take precautionary measures (extra food, not driving, etc.).
+While snow and ice do occur, impact and duration are somewhat limited, reducing life safety dangers as advanced warning many times allows residents to take precautionary measures (extra food, not driving, etc.).